XRPLF/xrpl-dev-portal/content/references/xrpljs2-migration-guide.md

 ## Reference of Equivalents

 In ripple-lib 1.x all methods and properties were on instances of the `RippleAPI` class.
 In xrpl.js 2.x, some methods are static methods of the library and some methods belong to specific classes.
-In the following table, `Client.` means that the method is an
+In the following table, the notation `Client.method()` means that `method()` belongs to instances of the `Client` class.

 | RippleAPI instance method / property | xrpl.js method / property | Notes |
 |-------------------|----------------|---|